 Ten years after the events of hurricane Katrina, I returned once again to NOLA eager to find out what life has been like for those who experienced the storm firsthand.
 What I observed was people working and raising families as usual, but seemingly on edge and cautious about some sort of inevitability.
 If anything, the aftermath of hurricane Katrina revealed even more the devastation between the haves and have nots, and how racial and class disparities, while hot topics of mainstream public discourse in 2015, was not a subject some I spoke with at length were eager to talk about, at least not on camera.

 Brackish is a multimedia visual ethnography of NOLA and hurricane Katrina that span 10 years.
-This collection provides a glimpse into some of the complicated stories of survival and resistance, and of moving and standing still.
-It is an ethnography of wading in the waters with near dwellers who have experienced rupture and being ruptured.
-It is also a celebration of the lives of those who have survived and found strength in family, music, and tradition.
-This ethnography primarily follows Kellen Smith's journey from a 23-year-old aspiring professional bowler, golfer, and music producer to a 33-year-old telecommunications technician, partner to his fiancee (who he meant immediately after Katrina), and father to his 9-year-old stepdaughter and newborn son.
+This collection provides a glimpse into some of the complicated stories of survival and resistance since the storm struck the Gulf Coast in August of 2005.
+This digital storytelling experience follows and celebrates of the lives of those who have survived and found strength in family, music, and tradition.
+The documentary follows Kellen Smith's journey from a 23-year-old aspiring professional bowler, golfer, and music producer to a 33-year-old telecommunications technician, partner to his fiancee (who he meant immediately after Katrina), and father to his 9-year-old stepdaughter and newborn son.

 Included in this living archive:

-- Original music from the full-length film, includes tracks produced by Kellen Smith.
-Portions of the proceeds go toward The Kellen Smith JR College Fund.
+Musical Soundtrack from the full-length film, includes tracks produced by Kellen Smith.

 Photos and videos by Tara L. Conley © 2015

-For permission to use photos and videos, email tara [at] mediamakechange [dot] org.
+For permission to use photos and videos, contact Tara L. Conley.

 To reference photos, videos, and text from this archive: © 2015 Tara L. Conley, Brackish.